What High P/E Ratio Means to the Value of a Stock

 However, would you have been comfortable having your entire net worth invested in such a risky business if you didn’t understand the economics of the computer industry, the future drivers of demand, the commodity nature of the personal computer, and the low-cost structure that gave the business an advantage over its competitors?
 Probably not.

-The Ideal Compromise When Looking at P/E Ratios
+The Ideal Compromise of P/E Ratios

 For an investor, the perfect situation arises when you get an excellent business that generates copious amounts of cash with little or no capital investment.